RyanScottLewis/enqueue/README.md

 __enqueue__ _verb_ _\en′kyü\_ __:__ To add an item to a queue.

-Enqueue is an interface to [message queues][message_queue] and brokers for easy parallel processing and multi-threading.
+Enqueue is an interface to [message queues][message_queue] and brokers for easy parallel processing.

 ## Install